 A: Yes, travel is up to you.
 We will send an info email about this to all the registered participants in due time.

 Q: Summing it all up, what’s the timeline between now and the conference?

 A: Easy.
-You fill out the registration form, including the offered talk abstract, before November 25th.
-Then you need to pay a deposit to the hotel by January 10, 2023 at the latest.
+You fill out the registration form, including the offered talk abstract, before the submission deadline.
+Then you need to pay a deposit to the hotel by January 10, 2024 at the latest.
 By the end of November, we will assemble the program from the offered talks and post it online.
 At the beginning of, December, we will send an email with practical information to all registered participants.
 You will have almost two months to arrange your travel.
-You are expected to arrive to the hotel by the afternoon on February 1st, where we’ll have dinner at 6pm and the conference program will start at 7pm.
+You are expected to arrive to the hotel by the afternoon on January 31st, where we’ll have dinner at 6pm and the conference program will start at 7pm.